Tapac/exposed-wiki/DAO.md

 ## Advanced CRUD operations
 ### Read entity with a join to another table
-Lets imagine that you want to find all users who rated second SW film with more then 5.
+Let's imagine that you want to find all users who rated second SW film with more than 5.
-First of all we should write that query using Exposed DSL.
+First of all, we should write that query using Exposed DSL.
 ```kotlin
 val query = Users.innerJoin(UserRatings).innerJoin(StarWarsFilm)
   .slice(Users.columns)